Turkey: DW seeks constitutional court appeal for reporter – DW – 08/26/2024

 "This verdict represents a severe assault on press freedom and freedom of expression in Turkey, further eroding the foundations of democratic discourse in the country," the IPI said.
 "We urgently call on Turkish authorities to end their harassment of critical journalists.
 Mumay's case is emblematic of the systematic repression of independent journalism in Turkey."

 Mumay was also arrested and later released in 2016 in the days following the coup attempt in Turkey, for which Erdogan's government blames US-based former Erdogan ally Fethullah Gülen.
-Mumay, already well known as a reporter critical of the AKP, had been working at newspapers with ties to Gülen and his Hitzmet movement.
+This was part of a widespread crackdown that often targeted journalists following the failed coup.

 Mumay has continued his journalistic activity during the current process, often taking positions that are critical of or disagree with Turkey's government.
 He for instance is much more critical of Hamas in the context of the conflict in Gaza than President Erdogan, who tends to be among the most strident critics of Israel among world leaders and certainly among NATO member states.